 Save up to 60% if you book in advance today

-The parking facilities at Dallas Fort Worth International Airport are designed to maximize the convenience of passengers traveling from any of the airport's five terminals.
+DFW Airport parking facilities are designed to maximize the convenience of passengers traveling from any of the airport's five terminals.
 Rather than having different parking areas for customers based on the length of their stay at the airport, DFW has parking lots dedicated to each of its terminals, as well as express and remote lots that charge cheaper rates than the terminal lots.

 All five of DFW's terminal parking lots are open 24 hours a day, seven days a week.
 There are more than 20,000 parking spaces in total across the five multi-story terminal lots and there is a free van service to transport passengers to and from the relevant terminal.